nvidia-cosmos/cosmos-reason1/README.md

 ## Prompts

-We provide a set of task-specific prompts that are known to work well with Cosmos Reason1:
+We provide a set of task-specific prompts that are known to work well with Cosmos-Reason1:

 * Caption
   * [Caption (reasoning)](prompts/caption_reason.yaml)